7Mica/qotd.widget/README.md

 ## Instructions

 Replace authors and quotes from lib/loquendo.coffee.
+Then change number of quotes at index.coffee.